 Using VWO, you can add visitor behavior as a condition for your visitor segments.
-This allows you to execute a test when your website visitors perform an action on the webpage, such as clicking the Product Demo button or after scrolling 50% of the page.
-In such a scenario, the visitors are eligible for a test only after they meet the behavior condition you have defined for your test.
+This allows you to execute a test when your website visitors act on the webpage, such as clicking the Product Demo button or scrolling 50% of the page.
+In such a scenario, the visitors are eligible for a test only after meeting the behavior condition you have defined for your test.

 To understand how to target specific visitors based on their behavior, refer to this video.

 To learn about the various behavior targeting options available in VWO, refer to How to Define Custom Visitor Segments.
 By default, most A/B tests run when the page gets loaded.
 However, if you add a behavior action, the tests run only after users perform the defined behavior action on the page.

 For example, say you want to test the free-trial forms on VWO.com, which can be accessed by clicking on Free Trial.

 For this test, you need to add trust badges on the left side of the form and measure the impact on the number of sign-ups.